qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

-increments – usually unlocking new areas to explore – but these will eventually run dry. **The journey is the destination again**, but this time without much pretense of any other reason to search, so **those players who aren't motivated by completionism are unlikely to stay interested for long**.
+increments – usually unlocking new areas to explore – but these will eventually run dry. **The journey is the destination again**, but this time without much pretense of any other reason to search, so **those players who aren't motivated by completionism are likely to stop before the end**.

-# SCREEN SHOWING COLLECTIBLE COUNT FOR A COLLECTATHON

 ### Three approaches to the power-up